Kanahiro/MbglHelper/README.md

 ## Abstract
-MbglWrapper is a wrapper library for Mapbox GL JS, designed to access Mapbox API more easily.
+Mbglhelper is a helper library for Mapbox GL JS, designed to access Mapbox API more easily.

 ## Usage
 Read example/index.html firstly.

 #### Declaration
-MbglWrapper needs mapboxgl.Map to initialize.
-Wrapper think the map in argument as BASEMAP, means background.
+Mbglhelper needs mapboxgl.Map to initialize. helper think the map in argument as BASEMAP, means background.

 ```javascript
 let map = new mapboxgl.Map({